Deep-MI/fsqc/docker/Docker.md

 ## Build qatools Docker image

-To build the docker image, execute the following command after traversing into the *Docker* directory:
+To build the docker image, execute the following command after traversing into the *docker* directory of this repository:

 ```bash
 docker build --rm -t qatoolsdocker -f Dockerfile .
 ```

-The name of the image will be `qatoolsdocker`, and it wil be built from the `Dockerfile` configuration file in the *Docker* directory.
+The name of the image will be `qatoolsdocker`, and it wil be built from the `Dockerfile` configuration file from the *docker* directory.

 The `--rm` flag will remove intermediate containers after a successful build; `-t` specifies the name of the image, and `-f` indicates the configuration file from which to build.

-Take a look at the contents of the `Dockerfile` to see what is done during the build process: essentially, it is getting the Ubuntu 18.04 image, installing additional packages from the distribution, downloading and installing a copy of FreeSurfer 6.0 (without some of the very large image files and directories, which are not needed), downloading the qatools-python, brainprint-python, and lapy toolboxes, and setting the necessary environment variables.
+Take a look at the contents of the [`Dockerfile`](Dockerfile) to see what is done during the build process: essentially, it is getting the Ubuntu 18.04 image, installing additional packages from the distribution, downloading and installing a copy of FreeSurfer 6.0 (without some of the very large image files and directories, which are not needed), downloading the qatools-python, brainprint-python, and lapy toolboxes, and setting the necessary environment variables.
 The result image will have a size of approximately 7 GB.

 ## Run qatools from a Docker image